dunyuliu/academicKeywordHavester/README.md

 python3 harvestStats.py h # h for help and usage
 ```

-To query Google Scholar and build an excel database for an author or software,
+To query Google Scholar for a keyword, a string for an author or software name, and build an excel database of publications from the author or citing the software, try option 'q':
 ```
-python3 harvestStats.py q 'Yishan Shen'
+python3 harvestStats.py q 'Yishan Shen' # author full name 'Yishan Shen'
 ```

 or
 ```
-python3 harvestStats.py q EQdyna 3
+python3 harvestStats.py q EQdyna 3 # software name EQdyna
 ```
 The last number indicates how many batches of queries to make.
-A batch contains 20 queries and if not given, the default is 1.
+A batch contains 20 queries and if not given, the default value is 1.

-If a database exists, use 'p' option to plot the article counts and total citations by year.
+If a database exists, use 'p' option to plot the article counts and total citations by year:
 ```
-python3 harvestStats.py p GMTSAR
+python3 harvestStats.py p GMTSAR # plot stats for publications citing GMTSAR
 ```

 ## Note